-By placing computing services closer to these locations, users benefit from faster, more reliable services with better user experiences, while companies benefit by being better able to support latency-sensitive applications and using technologies like AI/ML analysis to identify trends and offer better products and services.
+Edge computing takes place at or near the physical location of either the user or the source of the data.
+By placing computing services closer to these locations, users benefit from faster, more reliable services with better user experiences, while companies benefit by being better able to support latency-sensitive applications, identify trends, and offer better products and services.

 Edge computing is one way that a company can use and distribute a common pool of resources across a large number of locations to help scale centralized infrastructure to meet the needs of increasing numbers of devices and data.

 What’s the difference between an IoT device and an edge device?